 However, if you skip any of the above places (I strongly recommend you not to) or if you rush through any of the places, you could spend some of your extra time on hand visiting or doing any of the things listed below –

-Egypt, even though predominantly Islamic, is home to a huge Catholic population.
-The Coptic Cairo is the area that will give you a small preview into the Catholic side of Egypt.
+Egypt, even though predominantly Islamic, is home to a huge Christian population.
+The Coptic Cairo is the area that will give you a small preview into the Christian side of Egypt.

 This area which is a bit far away from the downtown Cairo area should definitely be on your list of great places to see in Cairo if you have some extra time.